justinm329/E_Commerce-/README.md

 1) Data Importing and Pre-processing *
 2) Import dataset and describe characteristics such as dimensions, data types, file types, and import methods used *
-3) Clean, wrangle, and handle missing data
+3) Clean, wrangle, and handle missing data *
-4) Transform data appropriately using techniques such as aggregation, normalization, and feature construction
+4) Transform data appropriately using techniques such as aggregation, normalization, and feature construction **
-5) Reduce redundant data and perform need-based discretization
+5) Reduce redundant data and perform need-based discretization *

 ### Data Analysis and Visualization

-1) Identify categorical, ordinal, and numerical variables within the data
+1) Identify categorical, ordinal, and numerical variables within the data Justin
-2) Provide measures of centrality and distribution with visualizations
+2) Provide measures of centrality and distribution with visualizations *
-3) Diagnose for correlations between variables and determine independent and dependent variables
+3) Diagnose for correlations between variables and determine independent and dependent variables *
 4) Perform exploratory analysis in combination with visualization techniques to discover patterns and features of interest

 ### Data Analytics